 - Build trust between your business and your ideal clients

 - Make your business look like the perfect choice for them to work with/buy from your business

-Here, you need to consider what kind of design would work the best to attract the right clients and keep them engaged with your brand.
-Creating a professional visual identity is not about beautiful logos and colours but providing a great experience for your audience.
+Here, you need to consider what kind of design would work best to attract the right clients and keep them engaged with your brand.
+Creating a professional visual identity is not about beautiful logos and colours but about providing a great experience for your audience.
 Your visual elements (such as colours, photography, fonts etc.) should represent your strategy.
-You need to keep the consistency in every visual aspect in order not to confuse the audience.
+You need to keep consistency in every visual aspect in order not to confuse the audience.

 How do customers make decisions?

 Let’s look at it from the customer’s point of view.
 Do you know how customers make decisions?
 Here is how;